thomasmoors/heartbreak/readme.md

 - The application should be built without use of a framework.
 Of course you’re allowed to use composer and helper packages.
 - Main features should be tested with PHPunit.
-- When finished, share your GIT repository with development@lenderspender.com

 # Score